NRF: Big Ideas for Retail Recovery include Customer Data and CDPs to Grow, Compete with Startups

 Like many other NRF attendees and speakers, Asian Paints expects to integrate customer data across channels—everything from mobile apps to showroom floor data to social and web data—to open new markets and stay competitive.
 That’s a retail trend to watch in 2021 and beyond.

 Learn more about Asian Paints’ ambitious growth strategy to become a premier home decor brand.
-Register today for “From walls to spaces: Asian Paints’ digital transformation led by CDP.”
+Watch the free on-demand webinar today, “From walls to spaces: Asian Paints’ digital transformation led by CDP.”